 This old notebook doesn’t look like much.
-It's a bit battered and creased.
+Indeed, it’s a bit battered and creased.
+A bit pocket worn maybe?
 The paper is browning.
-It looks like it might have been carried round in a pocket.
 What do you expect to find inside?
 Shopping lists?

-It's actually a diary of a holiday written by a dear family friend.
+Surprisingly, it’s actually a diary of a holiday that a dear family friend wrote.
 He’s no longer with us but every time I look through the pages I can hear him recalling the trip with great fondness.

 I like the inclusion of postcards and little pictures.
-I often wonder if this was written day by day, or if it was constructed on returning home.
+Occasionally, I wonder how written?
+Did the author sit down at the end of the day?
+Or if it was constructed on returning home.

-I loved that it was written in verse.
+Isn’t it delightful that verse describes the events of each day?
 It inspired me to write my own description of a trip to Italy when I was eleven.
 I cringe now thinking about some of the rhymes but it was fun to do.

-I can’t help compare this how we record our holiday memories today.
-They are published on blogs and social media.
-Or they sit on memory cards waiting to be downloaded and tagged.
-When you do stumble across them while looking for a file, or trying to figure out how to change your profile picture the pleasure of a memory is just the same.
+Comparatively, I can’t help compare this to how we record our holiday memories today.
+The more public forums of social media and blogs are where we share.
+Or memory cards sit around waiting for attention.
+When you do stumble across them while looking for a file, or trying to figure out how to change your profile picture the pleasure of memory is just the same.

 Do you keep a holiday diary?
 How do you record your memories?